 - Teachers of primary and secondary schools.

-- People exposed to agricultural dust, insecticides, pesticides or mold.
+- People are exposed to agricultural dust, insecticides, pesticides, or mold.

 - Fatigue, weakness

 - People with Sarcoidosis whose lungs are affected by it (90% of individuals) have symptoms such as:

 - Pain in the chest, especially when coughing

 Symptoms of the skin in Sarcoidosis (25% of individuals) may include:

 Itchy bumps, ulcers, or areas of discolored skin near the nose, eyes, back, arms, legs, or scalp.